nobuto-m/dotfiles/README.md

 1. boot up with the USB stick

 1. install Ubuntu Desktop with the options below
+   * Advanced features
+     - Use LVM with the new Ubuntu installation
-   * Encrypt the new Ubuntu installation for security (dm-crypt with LUKS)
+     - Encrypt the new Ubuntu installation for security (dm-crypt with LUKS)

-1. Shrink / to 120G manually before reboot

-    ```bash
-    $ sudo lvresize /dev/vgubuntu/root -L 120G --resizefs -v
-    ```
-    NOTE: older Ubuntu may have "ubuntu-vg" as the VG name instead

 1. reboot